Maple Grove plows approximately 300 miles of city roadway and 700 cul-de-sacs using various types of equipment.

 City streets: Contact the Maple Grove Public Works Department at 763-494-6370.

 County roads: Hennepin County clears the snow and ice from the county roads within Maple Grove.
 Please call Hennepin County at 612-596-0299 with any issues.
 View a simplified map of county roads.

 - Parking on city streets is prohibited following a snowfall of 2 inches or greater until the roadway has been cleared curb-to-curb.

-- Parking on city streets is prohibited from 2 a.m. to 6 a.m. year-round.
+- Parking on city streets is prohibited from 2 to 6 a.m. year-round.

-- Place your mailbox 6 to 8 inches behind the grass/concrete curb edge.
+- Place the mailbox 6 to 8 inches behind the grass/concrete curb edge.
 The front of the mailbox should be installed behind the back edge of the concrete curb.
-This will allow the snowplow blade to pass under the mailbox and in front of the post without causing damage.
+Doing so allows the snowplow blade to pass under the mailbox and in front of the post without causing damage.

 - Mailbox posts should be in good condition and not rotted or rusted.

 - Paper boxes mounted below mailboxes do not allow for snow equipment to pass under and can cause an indirect hit to the mailbox.
 The city will not fix paper boxes when struck and/or mounted lower than USPS recommendations.

 - The homeowner is responsible for clearing snow around the mailbox.
 The city will not replace mailboxes or posts damaged due to the weight of the snow.

 For more information and tips, watch the CCX Media news story about Maple Grove snow removal.